What to do if you find a stray cat

 3. If possible, take the cat to a vet who will check for a microchip.
 They will not charge for this.
 The vet may be able to supply you with a paper collar if the cat isn't chipped to try and trace an owner.

-2. If the vet can't supply a paper collar, phone our Lost and Found Officer on 01189 814047 and ask her to send you a paper collar to put on the cat so that if there is an owner, they can contact you.
-She will also take details of the cat and check if anyone has reported a lost cat that fits the description.
+2. If the vet can't supply a paper collar, email us at adoptacat-basingstoke and ask us to send you a paper collar to put on the cat so that if there is an owner, they can contact you.
+We will also check if anyone has reported a lost cat that fits the description you send us.

 3. Post information, preferably with a photo, on our Facebook page